symblai/symbl-docs/tutorials.md

 #### Symbl Javascript SDK

-The Programmable Javascript SDK allows you to add Conversational Intelligence directly into your web applications and meeting platforms.
+The Programmable Javascript SDK allows you to add Conversation Intelligence directly into your web applications and meeting platforms.
 With the Javascript SDK, you can generate intelligent insights such as action items, topics and questions.

 [Learn more about Symbl's Javascript SDK](/docs/javascript-sdk/overview/introduction)